alphagov/govuk-docker/README.md

 ## Setup

-Start with the following in your bash config (aliases optional).
+Start with the following in your bash config.

 ```
 export PATH=$PATH:~/govuk/govuk-docker/bin